graphitecodes/Gary_BlueStampsPortfolio/index.md

-Hexapod Project: This hexapod project is meant to be a robot that has 6 legs.
+Hexapod Project: This hexapod project is a robot that has 6 legs.
 Each of the legs provides the robot with additional stability that allows it to move even if one or two of the arms are then impaired.
+It is able to move with a remote control and the 6 legs are driven by 18 different servo motors that control where the legs move, the legs' orientiations, and also the height of the leg.

 <!--You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:-->

 <!--- This is an HTML comment in Markdown -->
 <!--- Anything between these symbols will not render on the published site -->

-# i love pizza
-# pineapple belongs on pizza
-# pizza is awesome
-# you shall not pass, do not look any further

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|